coin-worx/coin-exchange-backend/README.md

 #### MySQL Connector for .NET:
 Download and install the MySQL connector for .NET from here: http://dev.mysql.com/downloads/connector/net/

+#### Bitcoin:
+Download and install bitcoin core from bitcoin [website](https://bitcoin.org/en/download).

+If you want to run bitcoin in testnet, edit the configuration file named **bitcoin.conf** located in %appdata% under bitcoin directory and add the following propteris:
+- testnet=1
+- server=1
+- rpcport=[Same as the value provided in Web.config file]
+- rpcuser=[Same as the value provided in Web.config file]
+- rpcpassword=[Same as the value provided in Web.config file]

+#### Litecoin:
+Similar to Bitcoin download and install litecoin core from litecoin [website](https://litecoin.org/).

+If you want to run bitcoin in testnet, edit the configuration file named **litecoin.conf** located in %appdata% under litecoin directory and add the following propteris:
+- testnet=1
+- server=1
+- rpcport=[Same as the value provided in Web.config file]
+- rpcuser=[Same as the value provided in Web.config file]
+- rpcpassword=[Same as the value provided in Web.config file]

+Once done, go to the litecoin installaion directory and perform the following tasks:
+- Copy the executable file and make a shortcut on the desktop.
+- Right click the shortcut and go to properties and in the shortcut tab edit the target location by adding **-testnet** at the of the existing value after which your target location will look something like this: "C:\Program Files\Litecoin\litecoin-qt.exe" -testnet

+#### Dogecoin:
+Download and install dogecoin core from dogecoin [website](http://dogecoin.com/).

+Setting up the testnet for dogecoin is similar to the tasks performed for the litecoin setup.

 #### Building
 - Clone the repo: git clone https://github.com/coin-worx/coin-exchange-backend.git